-Chromebooks are amazing little devices for several reasons; they’re designed especially for light office work, and their usually much more budget-friendly than traditional laptops and other electronic devices.
-They are great for everyday routine browsing, storing data online, and other web-based tasks.
+Chromebooks are amazing little devices for several reasons; they’re designed especially for light office work, and they’re usually much more budget-friendly than traditional laptops and other electronic devices.

 However, what about after a long night at work or a long week with the kids when you just want some relaxation time?
 What about if you want to blow off some steam?
 Is gaming on your Chromebook an option?